Our Staff

 Spencer holds a PhD from Southern Methodist University where he researched intersections of theology and international development, with particular attention to water development in sub-Saharan Africa.
 Spencer lived and worked in the Busoga region of Uganda for 6 years, where he developed a local water, sanitation, and hygiene program.
 He loves the adventure of life with his wife and two boys, whether skiing, hiking, or watching baseball.
 He also loves to read and write about theology and global affairs.

-Tess Crick, Senior Director of Philanthropy
+Tess Crick, Senior Philanthropy Officer

 Read Tess's Story